sirech/talk-concourse-jsonnet-parametrized-pipelines/presentation.md

 class: center middle

-## Building our own PaaS
+## Enable teams to move from on-premise to the cloud

 ???

 We've been at this client for the past few years.
 Essentially, they tasked us with building a platform as a service

----

-class: center middle

-## Enable teams to move from on-premise to the cloud

-???

 The idea is to allow product teams to move to the cloud safely